smerckel/gliderflight/README.rst

 meter or mounted acoustic Doppler current profiler, but often gliders are not equipped with additional velocity sensors.
 Alternatively, a glider flight model can be used to estimate the speed through water.
-Such a model is described in a paper XXXXXXXXXX.
+Such a model is described in the paper *A dynamic flight model for Slocum gliders and implications for turbulence microstructure measurements* [merckelbach2019]_.
 This Python model implements the steady-state and dynamic glider flight models, described therein.